bioaerosol/sylva-algorithm-blueprint/README.md

 -   must contain the algorithm
 -   must contain a command “startAlgorithm” which starts the algorithm
 -   must be prepared to run with any OS user but not root
--   must read requested raw data files from "/data/input" directory which is a read-only directory
+-   must read requested raw data files from "/data/input" directory which is a read-only directory and must exist in container
 -   must store the algorithm’s output to "/data/ouput" following the specification
 -   may add other files to "/data/output" which are made available together with algorithm's result
 -   must be designed to run stateless as each container is destroyed after having been run